 Personally I prefer whole fish over fillets.

-Fish Fillets
+Fish fillets

 It is like with meat: bones give extra flavor to the food while cooking it.

-What to serve this sole meuniere with?
+What to serve this lovely butter sauce fish with?

 I suggest that you keep it simple: a crisp green salad and a bowlful of golden homemade fries!